xhluca/pyodide-image-resize/README.md

-# Image Editor with Pyodide and React
+# Image Resizer with Pyodide and React

-This simple demo apps shows you how to use the Pillow library inside `pyodide` for image processing.
+This simple demo apps shows you how to use the Pillow library inside `pyodide` for image resizing.
 The app itself was built in React with Material UI v5, and all the interactions between the React app and the `pyodide` functions are done via hooks and event handlers.

 ## Quickstart